 4) Limit false casts

 Limiting the number of false cast is probably a good idea in all forms of fishing, but it is of paramount importance when fishing spring creeks.
-That crystal clear water, which makes it so easy for use to spot trout, means it is equally easy for trout to spot us.
+That crystal clear water, which allows us to spot trout, means it is equally easy for trout to spot us.

 5) Never fish too fast